EricRongkai/EricRongkai.github.io/_pages/cv.md

 * Hardware development
   * Familiar with the overall architecture of robot system and the development of embedded system based on Linux and RTOS platform;
   * Familiar with BLE, 2.4G and other common wireless communication software and hardware development;
-  * Master the design and debugging of robot electric drive system and the development of underlying software.
+  * Master the PCB design and debugging of robot electric drive system.

 Publications
 ======